- Public Comments accepted on First Draft (10 weeks) following posting of First Draft Report

 Public Comment.
 Once the First Draft Report becomes available, there is a public comment period during which anyone may submit a Public Comment on the First Draft.
 Any objections or further related changes to the content of the First Draft must be submitted at the Public Comment stage.
 After the Public Comment closing date, the Technical Committee conducts/holds their Second Draft Meeting.

 NFPA accepts Public Comments on NFPA documents via our online submission system.
 To use the online submission system:

-- Choose a document from the List of NFPA codes & standards or use the "documents accepting public comment" search feature.
+- Choose a document from the List of NFPA codes & standards or filter by Development Stage for "codes accepting public comment".

 - Once you are on the document page, select the "Next Edition" tab.

 - Access the First Draft Report for use as background in the submission of comments.
 See instruction on how to use the First Draft Report